stennety/mywebsite/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 (5) E. Wood, T. Baltrušaitis, C. Hewitt, S. Dziadzio, M. Johnson, V. Estellers, T. J. Cashman, and J. Shotton, "Fake It Till You Make It: Face analysis in the wild using synthetic data alone," in ICCV, 2021.
 [Online].
 Available: [https://doi.org/10.48550/arXiv.2109.15102](https://doi.org/10.48550/arXiv.2109.15102)

 (6) This post about Fault Tolerant UX in AI is always relevant: [https://cdixon.org/2015/02/01/the-ai-startup-idea-maze](https://cdixon.org/2015/02/01/the-ai-startup-idea-maze)

+**Thanks**

+Thanks to Isao Makabe, Juraj Tomori, Sara Saab, Marco Volina and Daniel Scholtz for early feedback on the idea and this post.